Fatigue: Mental

 The perception of mental fatigue is believed to be modulated by the brain's reticular activating system (RAS).

 Fatigue impacts a driver's reaction time, awareness of hazards around them and their attention.
-Drowsy drivers are three times more likely to be involved in a car crash and if they are awake over 20 hours, is the equivalent of driving with a blood-alcohol concentration level of 0.08%.
+Drowsy drivers are three times more likely to be involved in a car crash, and being awake over 20 hours is the equivalent of driving with a blood-alcohol concentration level of 0.08%.